19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Health Points.md

 When your HP is restored, any additional restoration past your **Max HP** is applied to your FP.

 HP does *NOT* regenerate naturally.
-Magical resources can be used to restore it.
+Magical resources must be used to restore it.

 # Object HP

-Creatures always have HP, but objects may be given HP to represent how tough they are.
+Some objects may be given HP to represent how tough they are.